-While the research degree is based largely or exclusively on the research work and thesis, and most of the students’ learning is gained through undertaking such work, research graduates are also expected to have gathered a range of skills which may require some formal or specific training to develop.
+The DCU research degree is based exclusively on research work and associated thesis and most of the students’ learning is gained through undertaking such work.
+Research graduates are also expected to have gathered a range of skills which may require some formal or specific training to develop.

 In DCU, ‘Graduate Training’ refers to credit-bearing, discipline-specific and generic modules, as well as shorter one-off events and training classes.
-The aim is to give students the right skills to optimise their performance in research and to augment their research qualification with skills transferable beyond academia and research.
+The aim is to give students the right skills to optimise their performance in research and to augment their research qualification with skills transferable beyond academia.

 The full range of graduate training options is reviewed and updated on an annual basis and many elements will be on offer from year to year.
 Students may therefore have an opportunity to undertake an element in a subsequent year if it is not possible or appropriate for them to take it in the current academic year.